-The Keep it Superior - Storm Drain Awareness Program is designed to educate the public about the impacts of pollution entering urban storm drains.
+The Keep it Superior - Storm Drain Education Program is designed to educate the public about the impacts of pollution entering urban storm drains.
 In our community, most of the water entering storm drains goes directly into local rivers, streams and lakes untreated.
 Storm drain pollution harms fish and wildlife, as well as reduces overall water quality for human use.
 EcoSuperior aims to remind people to properly use and safely dispose of hazardous household chemicals, rather than allowing these products to enter curb side storm drains.
-This program includes stencilling city storm drains distribution of information flyers to nearby households, and a presentation for community groups and Grade 4 students.
+This program consists of installing permanent markers adjacent to city drains, distribution of coasters to local restaurants, billboards, transit ads, and a presentation for community groups and Grade 4 students.

 Where does water pollution come from?

 There are many sources of water pollutants, including recreational, residential, industrial, and agricultural sources.
 However, Canadian households annually generate more than 60,000 tonnes of hazardous wastes.
 Common examples of hazardous household wastes include: old car batteries, lighter fluid, turpentine, paint, gasoline, used motor oil, antifreeze, pool chemicals and pesticides.
 Other pollutants that commonly end up in the water system are pet waste, sidewalk/driveway salt, soap and fertilizer.
 These may not be toxic, but in high concentrations they can have a negative impact on the aquatic ecosystem.
 Approximately 70% of city lands are paved or built over; about half of the precipitation that falls on our cities never touches the soil.
 Water slowly moving through soil (groundwater) naturally gets filtered.
 Water running over pavement collects debris and chemicals and goes directly into the storm drain system.

 Take action on your own property to protect our local water quality from the impacts of contaminated runoff.
 Here are some measures for you to consider: